"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 He added: "Please note that I expect to be completely overwhelmed emotionally and otherwise when this is published."

-No system.
-No framework.
-No spreadsheet.
-Just a man telling the truth about what happened to him as a child, knowing it would change how millions of people saw him.
-The inner critic, the one that insists on doing things the right way, had finally encountered something that couldn't be fixed with discipline.
+A man telling the truth about what happened to him as a child, knowing the disclosure would change how millions of people saw him.
+There was nothing to systematize.
+The inner critic that insists on doing things the right way had finally met something discipline couldn't touch.
 It could only be faced.

 Why Tim Ferriss Is Spending Millions to Fix Mental Health